vu-rdm-tech/site_copy/getting-started/requesting-space.md

 The Yoda administrator will create a new Yoda Group and folder for you in the system and invites you to this Group.
 After that you can add colleagues to the new Yoda Group yourself, see [Managing groups, users and access rights](user-management.md).

-Typically you will request storage space for a specific research project, but it is also possible to request spacer for your department or research group.
+Typically you will request storage space for a specific research project, but it is also possible to request a shared space for your department or research group.

 The two main reasons to request a separate group folder are:
 - The data should only be shared with specific people.